wultra/sike-java/docs/Readme.md

 The port includes KAT test vectors for all supported SIKE variants.

-Note that the aim of this port was not to create a 100% identical port with the C code because the original syntax is not object oriented.
+Note that this port's aim was not to create a 100% identical port with the C code because the original syntax is not object-oriented.
 We also discovered minor issues during the port and reported them to the SIKE developers.
-There are minor differences between the C and Java implementations, however given the passing KAT test vectors the implementations should be 100% compatible.
+There are small differences between the C and Java implementations.
+However, given the passing KAT test vectors, the implementations should be 100% compatible.

 ## Usage